PaulRedko/js-study/README_s15-DOM-Events.md

 btn.innerText = 'Clicker!';
 });

-- scroll event support two types:
+- scroll event support two types (one element (button) and multiple event listners):

 1. scroll on the page
 2. scroll on the element